The Cheapest Ways to Move Furniture Interstate in Australia

 There is one very cost effective alternative to hire trucks and professional movers.
 It’s probably the option that you haven’t even considered yet.

-They are called PODS, and they take all the hassle out of moving.
+PODS containers take all the hassle out of moving and storage.

 A PODS container is simply a cargo container for your possessions.
 We drop the POD off at your home, you load and pack it yourself (which eliminates labour costs).
 Then our professional driver picks it up and takes it to your new home.